 CAUTION!
-Do not tighten the rear unit connection without holding the female fitting on the unit with a wrench, or damage may occur to the bezel as the fitting may turn in the plastic housing while the hose fitting is being turned.
+Do not tighten the rear unit connection without holding the female fitting on the unit with a wrench, or damage may occur to the bezel, fitting or solenoid as the fitting may turn in the plastic housing while the hose fitting is being turned.